 A character's Career is one of the aspects that defines them most strongly.
 For new characters, their Career describes what they were doing in their pre-adventuring lives.
-As characters progress, they will move into new Careers that broaden their expertise.
+As characters progress, they can move into new Careers that broaden their expertise.

-There are three suggested approaches for determining a character's initial Career:
+Three approaches for determining a character's initial Career are suggested:

-- Refer to the Career tables and descriptions in the Original Games (page 17).
+- 1. Refer to the Career tables and descriptions in the Original Games (page 17).
 This is the recommended approach. - 2.
-Use the table on the right. - With the agreement of the Referee, a player may devise a new Career for their character.
+Use the table on the right. - 3.
+With the agreement of the Referee, a player can devise a new Career for their character.